 SOOTHING PERINATAL EXPERIENCES

-Relax during pregnancy as much as possible.
+• Relax during pregnancy as much as possible.

-If at all possible, prepare for a naturalistic birth in a birthing center.
+• If at all possible, prepare for a naturalistic birth in a birthing center.

-Remember that babies vary in gestational residence by about 50 days.
+• Remember that babies vary in gestational residence by about 50 days.
 So the “due date” is a guess and does not necessarily match up with a particular baby’s developmental course.

-Although childbirth is naturally timed to indicate when the child is ready to be born (sometimes exiting the womb early because of problematic development or maternal stress), modern practices often interfere with nature’s timing.
+Modern practices often interfere with nature’s timing.
 Humans have changed this heritage with psychological interference (e.g., anticipation of pain, causing fear and contraction of muscles instead of relaxation.
 Natural oxytocin and epinephrine are released by the mother during unimpeded labor, suppressing pain, coordinating uterine contractions and supporting emotional bonding through hormone releases that facilitate memory and social reward (Lévy, Kendrick, Goode, Guevara-Guzman, Keverne, 1995).

 Vaginal birth may parallel the extensive licking that other newborn mammals receive from their mothers (Montagu, 1978).
 Similar to mammals who go unlicked, cesarean-birthed babies have respiratory, digestive and elimination problems.
 In fact, the physiological stress of natural birth triggers high levels of mitochondrial uncoupling protein 2 (UCP2) which is related to nutrient utilization critical for normal development and survival of hippocampal and other brain neurons, affecting memory and other functions in adulthood (Simon-Areces, Dietrich, Hermes, Garcia-Segura, Arevalo et al., 2012).